--Mistakes are lined out with a single line, for example: simgle single.
+-Mistakes are lined out with a single line, for example: single line.
 Don't make a huge mess if you make an error.
 A simple single line or X is adequate.
-No Not Use WHITE-OUT correction fluid.
+Do Not Use WHITE-OUT correction fluid.

 -Front page: Table of contents below your name that gives the experiment name and pages (beginning and end) for that experiment.